Just an ordinary day

 So when I am approaching any market I go into the betting exchange that I’m using and I’ll download a spreadsheet of all of my activity over that particular day.
 I’ll then arrange that spreadsheet in such a manner that it shows how often I won, how much I won, when I did win and how much I lost when I eventually lost.
 You can see I have done this on this occasion.

 This gives you an idea about how you’re operating within the market.
-If any of those numbers are out of kilter, then you know what you have to address.
+If any of those numbers are out of kilter, you know what you must address.

 So it’s the interaction between strike rate and the win and loss value that defines whether you trading successfully or not.